kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 seriously applying this unusual faculty toward his inventions.
 As he recounted
 it:

-\begin{myquote}
-\ldots Then I observed to my delight that I could visualize with the greatest facility.
+>...
+Then I observed to my delight that I could visualize with the greatest facility.
 I needed no models, drawings or experiments.
 I could picture them all as real in my mind.
 Thus I have been led unconsciously to evolve what I consider a new method of materializing inventive concepts and ideas, which is radically